 There are just too many things to do in Lisbon and you’ll definitely don’t manage to see all of them in one weekend.
 So I’m trying to limit the Lisbon bucket list to 10.
-Here we go…my Top Ten Lisbon spots in random order:
+Here we go…these are my 10 Lisbon tips for you in random order:

 1 – A walk through Alfama